DavidAnson/check-pages/README.md

 This is useful for pages that alter their behavior based on the user agent.
 Setting the value `null` omits the `User-Agent` header entirely.

-#### summary

-Type: `Boolean`
-Default value: `false`

-Enabling the `summary` option logs a summary of each issue found after all checks have completed.

-This makes it easy to pick out failures when running tests against many pages.

 ## Release History

 * 0.7.0 - Initial release, extract functionality from `grunt-check-pages` for use with Gulp.
 * 0.7.1 - Fix misreporting of "Bad link" for redirected links when noRedirects enabled.
 * 0.8.0 - Suppress redundant link checks, support `noEmptyFragments` option, update dependencies.
 * 0.9.0 - Add support for checking local content via the 'file:' protocol, update dependencies.

 [npm-image]: https://img.shields.io/npm/v/check-pages.svg
 [npm-url]: https://www.npmjs.com/package/check-pages